NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 );
 ```

+**The app menu is only available for macOS.
+It is typically used as the first menu in your application's menu.**

 ### The File menu

-You may use the `Menu::file()` method to create the default edit menu.
+You may use the `Menu::file()` method to create the default file menu.
 This menu contains items and functionality that
 you would expect in a file menu (e.g. Close/Quit).

 ```php